Perkins Memorial Garden

 In addition, the garden is the site of many art classes where boys consider the style of Georgia O’Keefe and other great artists, and gain experience with pastels and other techniques.

-Currently the Perkins House, located in the garden, houses the Development, Alumni and Azalea Festival offices.
+The Perkins House, located in the garden, houses the Development, Alumni and Azalea Festival offices.

 The Perkins Garden is a private garden only open to the public during Landon’s annual Azalea Garden Festival weekend at the beginning of May.
 It is not available for events or specialty photography.